How to Conduct a Win/Loss Interview

 2. Rabbit holes: A good Win/Loss interview has a very clear beginning, middle, and end.
 There’s a natural arc to the conversation, and the interviewer is leading the participant through the conversation.
 When you have more than one person the flow of the conversation starts getting interrupted, and you’ll find yourself going down rabbit holes that don’t yield any valuable data, and which are hard to come back from in a way that feels natural.

-When your colleague asks to join the conversation, cite these reasons as to why it’s probably not a good idea and instead, ask them for a list of questions they’d like to see asked.
+When your colleague asks to join the conversation, cite these reasons as to why it’s probably not a good idea, and instead, ask them for a list of questions they’d like to see asked.
 Spend some time integrating those questions into your interview guide.

 1. Keep the interview questions focused on their actual experience.
 There is a temptation to ask "what if" questions in a customer interview like "If we changed the price to x, how would that affect your decision" or "if we built X feature, would you use it?".
 These questions tend to yield little to no value, because people are not good at predicting their own future behavior in these ways.
 You'll get much better data if you keep all of the questions tightly focused on "what happened" in their experience, and you steer clear of their opinions or ideas.